fe-lang/www/openspec/project.md

 - **init**: Initialization block with optional effects
 - **recv**: Multiple receive blocks for message handling

+**Important**: Contracts cannot contain regular functions (no `fn` declarations inside contracts).
+Logic should be defined as free-floating functions or methods on structs, which can then be called from within `recv` blocks.

 ```fe
 contract MyContract {
     storage_field: u256